rwtodd/Go.Sed/README.md

       }

   A couple commands have so much state that a simple closure would be unwieldy, so those get a struct and an associated `run` method.
-That `run` method pointer become the instruction.
+That `run` method pointer becomes the instruction.

+  You can see in the example above that each instruction is responsible for incrementing the IP (_instruction pointer_) in the Engine.
+That's flexible because many of the instructions branch, and they can set the IP to whatever they need.
+However, this was the __number one__ cause of bugs during development: I'd add a new command, and forget to increment the IP, leading to an infinite loop on that instruction.
+So, I possibly should have had the engine auto-increment the IP, and have the branching instructions account for that when setting IP.
+It was a trade-off between keeping the inner loop as tight as possible and keeping the instructions as simple as possible.
+I might have made the wrong choice there.

   * _engine.go_: This is the sed-VM, and this file also has the entire public interface to the library.
 It is arranged for simplicity.
 You have one function to create an Engine from a sed program, a method on that